-The Contribution of Small Vineyards to American Wine Culture
+- Highlighting the Historical Significance of Small Vineyards in American Wine Culture

 Highlighting the Historical Significance of Small Vineyards in American Wine Culture